Price of Anarchy with Heterogeneous Latency Functions: Introduction

+We study Nash equilibrium and the price of anarchy in the defined heterogeneous delay model: our results show that the PoA worsens as compared with networks models where the delay is only a function of $f(e)$, the aggregate flow on the edge.
+This indicates that type differentiation amongst traffic can lead to a worse price of anarchy, a result that contrasts with the price of anarchy in the case of uniform and equal treatment of traffic types.

-We provide upper and lower bounds on the {\em price of anarchy} when there are $k$ types of commodities in networks with heterogeneous and decomposable (including uniform) class of polynomial delay functions.
-In particular, we show asymptotically tight price of anarchy bounds when the edges are associated with affine decomposable delay functions.
+We consider both atomic and non-atomic flows, discussed above.
+In both categories, we provide upper and lower bounds on the {\em price of anarchy} when there are $k$ types of commodities in networks with heterogeneous and decomposable (including uniform) class of polynomial delay functions.
+In particular, we show asymptotically tight bounds on the price of anarchy when the edges are associated with affine decomposable delay functions.